 When Ces took over, Lawton Printers went from a small-job shop to a full-service commercial printer.
 By adding new equipment, Lawton’s customer base and operation demands grew.
 In 2002, Ces’s daughter, Kimberly Lawton Koon, and Tyler Koon joined the company as the 5th generation of family leadership.

 Since then, the company has experienced continuous growth through advanced technology, new equipment, passion, and youth.
-The shop is now in a 33,000 square foot facility in downtown Orlando and has been FSC® certified since 2008.
+The shop is now in a 33,000 square foot facility in downtown Orlando.

 With five generations of ownership, Lawton Connect is the longest consecutively family-owned printing company in the nation, and our tradition of building trust with every client connection still guides our culture.